 Flashback to 1999 when AMEX was starting to offer credit cards instead of the charge cards the company was known for.
-They launched the Blue Card, which they targeted at people who bought things from the internet.
+They launched the Blue Card, which was targeted at people who bought things from the internet.
 At the time, Amazon.com had only launched 5 years before and was still focused on selling books and CDs.

 Online shopping was in its infancy and people didn’t want to give their credit number to any website.
 The AMEX Blue card tried to alleviate those fears.